heptarch/heptarch.github.io/lab/questions.md

 5. You control a Dyson sphere around a Kerr black hole.
 A cat falls in.
-Can you learn its mass, angle and time of infall from gravitational waves hitting the sphere.
+Can you learn its mass, angle and time of infall from gravitational waves hitting the sphere?
+How?
-6. What do you find most interesting about the number $17$?
-7. What is time?
+6. What is time?
 What has it got to do with thermodynamics?
 Why is it one-dimensional?
-8. George Box said "All models are wrong, but some are useful."
+7. George Box said "All models are wrong, but some are useful."
     Is this a model?